s7Thiago/devquiz/README.md

 ## Project Status

-This project is just a personal showcase, done with de aim of  register what i have stidied, and show my skills.
-It may receives improvements in the fufute.
+This project is just a personal showcase, done with de aim of  register what i have studied, and show my skills.
+It may receives improvements in the future.

 ## Project Screen Shots